Holonomic quantum control with continuous variable systems

-The above HQC proposals use DFS states constructed out of a finite-dimensional basis of atomic or \textit{spin} states.
-We also note studies of DFSs \cite{DePonte2007, *DePonte2008, *DePonte2011} and quantum state transfer \cite{Cacheffo2010,*Neto2011} in networks of \textit{oscillator} systems.
-However, there has been little investigation \cite{Lucarelli2002} of HQC on such DFSs of nontrivial oscillator states (e.g. coherent or squeezed states).
-While this is likely due to a historically higher degree of control of spin systems, recent experimental progress in control of microwave cavities \cite{sayrin2011, *Kirchmair2013, *Vlastakis2013, *sun2014, *heeres2015, leghtas2014}, trapped ions \cite{barreiro2011, *Schindler2013}, and Rydberg atoms \cite{Signoles2014} suggests that oscillator-type systems are also within reach.
-Moreover, due to their equally fundamental nature, oscillators should offer illuminating and tractable HQC-on-DFS schemes which complement their spin counterparts.
-The goal of this letter is to propose one such candidate.
+It is natural to consider combining the above two concepts.
+After the initial proposals \cite{zanardi2001,pachos2004}, the idea of HQC on a DFS gained traction in Refs. \cite{wu2005,carollo2006} and numerous investigations into HQC on DFSs \cite{\hqcdfs} and NSs \cite{\hqcns,abfj} followed.
+However, previous proposals perform HQC on DFS states constructed out of a finite-dimensional basis of atomic or \textit{spin} states.
+There has been little investigation \cite{Lucarelli2002} of HQC on DFSs consisting of nontrivial oscillator states (e.g. coherent states \cite{Cacheffo2010,*Neto2011,DePonte2007, *DePonte2008, *DePonte2011}).
+While this is likely due to a historically higher degree of control of spin systems, recent experimental progress in control of microwave cavities \cite{sayrin2011, *Kirchmair2013, *Vlastakis2013, *sun2014, *heeres2015, leghtas2014,ofek2016}, trapped ions \cite{zoller_stabilizers, *Schindler2013}, and Rydberg atoms \cite{Signoles2014} suggests that oscillator-type systems are also within reach.
+In this Letter, we propose an oscillator HQC-on-DFS scheme using cat-codes.

-In the simplest cat-code, quantum information is represented in superpositions of coherent states of one quantum oscillator.
-There exist plenty of methods to create and process such states (e.g. \cite{jeong2002,*gilchrist2004,*lund2008,*coolforcats}); here we focus on LME-based reservoir engineering.
-Consider the single-mode LME